Cerealkillerway/MeteorDeploy/README.md

 [the vHost parameters are optionals: they are needed only if you will use vhost option]
 - **vHost** object contains informations about apache configuration (used to deploy app to a domain that does not exist yet on your server):
-    - **apache24**: set to true if your server uses apache 2.4 (that needs .conf suffix in virtual host file); set to false if you are using apache 2.2 or older
+    - **apache24**: set to true if your server uses apache 2.4 (that needs .conf suffix in virtual host file's name); set to false if you are using apache 2.2 or older
     - **baseFile**: is the local file used to build the virtual host for your meteor app; it contains ```<<<placeholders>>>``` that will be substituted with necessary data by the script; you can edit this file if you need to; it is not needed to edit this line of configuration.json if you don't move the file away from assets folder
     - **destDir**: is the folder on your server where the virtual host file should be saved (depends by server's configuration)